turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 ### `heroku create`

-As in the instructions above, you've used `cd` to change into the project directory.
+As in the instructions above, you've used `cd` to change *into the project directory*.
 Now let's provision an instance on Heroku:

 {% terminal %}
 $ heroku create